CSA - Certified Solution Architect

 Layer 2 - Switching

-• Only for traffic in a local or private network
+• Handles traffic within local or private networks

 Layer 3 - Routing